 Alternatively, we may advise that you would obtain a much better settlement by lodging or continuing with a grievance, capability or disciplinary process or even commencing Employment Tribunal proceedings.

 Your employer should have included a clause in the Settlement Agreement which sets out a fixed contribution towards the cost of you obtaining independent legal advice.
-In straightforward cases, this contribution should be enough to cover all of your legal costs.
+In straightforward cases, this contribution should be enough to cover all of your settlement agreement solicitor costs.
 If it is not, because your Settlement Agreement needs amendments, then we would always return to your employer to ask for a higher contribution.
 However, in cases where we need to negotiate a higher amount of compensation on your behalf, you will be required to contribute towards your own legal fees.
 These will be a lot less than the higher compensation that you should be entitled to.

 Where negotiations break down, we may be able to offer a Damages Based Agreement, which is where we receive a percentage of any compensation you receive as a result of taking further action.
 This may include bringing a formal grievance or issuing proceedings.

 Our Settlement Agreement solicitors will advise on the fairness of the sums offered, the tax implications and ensure any references to be provided are accurate and legally compliant.

 If you are considering signing a Settlement Agreement please contact us.
 We are more than happy to have a free initial chat with you to point you in the right direction.
-The contribution provided by your employer will ensure that we are able to fully assess your situation.
+The contribution provided by your employer should ensure that we are able to assess your situation and advise on costs.

 At the first meeting we will be able to advise you as to whether the compensation offered by your employer is fair.
 For example, if we believe you have a claim such as a workplace discrimination or unfair dismissal claim, we will assess its potential value.
 We will also consider whether the terms of the Settlement Agreement are reasonable.
 We will also provide guidance on the tax implications of the figures put forward in the Agreement.